ClickCease

 Treatment Planning Considerations

-• Behavioral interventions such as motivational therapy or bed-wetting alarms
+• Behavioral interventions, such as motivational therapy or bed-wetting alarms

-• Family involvement in treatment strategies
+• The involvement of family in treatment strategies

 • Addressing any underlying psychological issues that may contribute to the condition

-How AutoNotes Helps With Enuresis Documentation
+How AutoNotes Enhances Enuresis Documentation

 Finish notes in